The-Apple-King/Projects/csci4271/midterm 2 study.md

 * sticky bit 01000
 * when 02000 but set new entries have parent's group
 * 04000 setuid bit newly exec'd process will take uid of its file owner, effective uid read is unchanged
+* supervisor bit
+    all instructions available
+    user mode: no hardware or vm conttrol instructions only way to switch to kernal mode is specified entry point

 ### linux commands
 * cp copy_src copy_dst : copies file